 In 2018, the library joined the Boston Library Consortium (BLC), comprising 20 public and private universities, liberal arts colleges, state and special research libraries in the Northeast, to explore cost-effective strategies for delivering services.
 Library staff contribute to consortium projects related to best practices in librarianship, including diversity, equity, and inclusion initiatives, technology advances, and other topics; share print and digital content among BLC member institutions; and participate in professional development opportunities.

-In line with the Library's commitment to serving the campus community, the library building is also home to the RSM Art Gallery, Deloitte Café, IT/Client Services Help Desk, English Speakers of Other Languages (ESOL) Center, and the Writing Center.
+In line with the Library's commitment to serving the campus community, the library building is also home to the RSM Art Gallery, Deloitte Café, IT/Client Services Help Desk, English for Speakers of Other Languages (ESOL) Center, and the Writing Center.

 Statement of Acknowledgment of Indigenous Peoples and their Ancestral Lands